bradg4508/rock-paper-scissors/README.md

 I created a 5 round game of rock, paper, scissors that allows the user to play against the computer.
+I updated the user interface by implementing buttons to make choices in the game.